 MIcrocline feldspar from the Harding Mine.
 Feldspar of this quality is rare in the Jemez.
 36 11.557N 105 47.695W

 Orthoclase is stable at elevated temperature, and sanidine becomes the stable form at the highest temperatures.
-The high temperature polymorphs are not uncommon in nature, because rapid cooling after their formation can freeze the crystal structure before it can convert to a lower temperature form.
-The conversion from one polymorph to another can be thought of as a kind of chemical reaction, and like most chemical reactions, it takes placed much more quickly at high temperature.
+The high temperature polymorphs are not uncommon in nature, because rapid cooling after their formation can freeze the crystal structure before it has time to convert to a lower temperature form.
+The conversion from one polymorph to another can be thought of as a kind of chemical reaction, and like many chemical reactions, it takes place only at high temperature.